CaptainJimmy/HarborMaster/README.md

 ## Manager

-*Manager can log in and view reports of the vessels, fuel levels, etc *Manager can log in and see fuel consumption of vessels per hour *Manager can see stocks of beverages, ice, etc
+*Manager can log in and view reports of the vessels, fuel levels, etc *Manager can see any active trips
+*Manager can see stocks of beverages, ice, etc *(future versions)* *Manager can log in and see fuel consumption of vessels per hour and create ad-hoc reports *(future versions)*

 ###Technologies Used:
+*Google Authentication
 *Foundation front end
 *Javascript/jquery
 *JSON
 *AJAX
 *Firebase
-*Email of reports via server side script
+*Email of reports via server GMail API
 *Openweather API for weather reports
-*Pexels API for pictures added to reports and pages
+*GitHub for VCS and Collaboration